larsonjj/generator-pistacheo/README.md

 If you get any errors and/or you're version(s) are too low, you should run `npm install -g yo grunt-cli`.
 This will install both tools and update them to their latest versions.

-#### Yeogurt
+#### Pistacheo
 Now that you have all the needed dependencies, you can install this generator with the following command: `npm install -g generator-pistacheo`

 That completes installation!
-So at this point you should have all the needed tools to start working Yeogurt.
+So at this point you should have all the needed tools to start working Pistacheo.

 ### Usage
 When starting a new project, you will want to: open up a terminal/command prompt, make a new directory, and navigate into it.